Club-Alpin-Annecy/collectives/CODING.md

 # Python Coding Style
  * Always format Python code using [black](https://github.com/psf/black)
- * Follow the guidelines from https://google.github.io/styleguide/pyguide.html
+ * Follow the guidelines from https://google.github.io/styleguide/pyguide.html, except:
-   (except for Section 3, "Python Style rules" -- there `black` should prevail)
+ ** for Section 3, "Python Style rules" -- there `black` should prevail ** import (see 2.2), where import of functions and classes are authorized.
  * Code should be validated with `pylint` and the included `pylintrc`.
  * Documentation shall be updated for every commit which modify a class or method parameters.